 This law has replaced, strengthened and added to the existing equality legislation.

 The act makes it illegal to treat someone less favourably because their ‘protected characteristic’ It also bans bullying, harassment or victimisation based on their protected characteristic.
-You can find out more about, bullying, harassment discrimination and victimisation by follwing the links on this page
+You can find out more about, bullying, harassment discrimination and victimisation by following the links on this page.

 Equality and Diversity Protects Everyone